 · Sponsors must be turned in approximately two weeks following the announcement of the rosters in order to make sure the sponsor name makes it onto the uniforms and appropriate signage can be secured.
 This is a quick turnaround so thinking ahead would be beneficial.

 · Teams will be assigned one practice slot at Jumbo Evans during the preseason timeframe.
 Once games begin, teams will be required to practice offsite, as all fields will be full of games.
 Teams are advised/encouraged to secure an off-site location as early as possible.
 Several locations are available in the community, however you will be competing with all BLL teams and some do require a minor cost.
 Some options for practice locations are:

 o Bullis Park

 o Several area churches have backstops

 o Several area neighborhoods have backstops

 o The area elementary schools typically have backstops

-• Teams will have in-game responsibilities for each game related to field set up/clean up and scorekeeping.
-These duties are listed on the BLL website and are mandatory.
+· Teams will have in-game responsibilities for each game related to field set up/clean up and scorekeeping.
+These duties are listed in the BLL local rules and are mandatory.

 o Scorekeepers/pitch counters will be provided a tutorial video to help with questions